-Debt settlement (also known as debt negotiation, arbitration, or debt forgiveness) is a program that is designed to help you save as much money as possible, as quickly as possible, based on your unique financial situation.
+Debt settlement (also known as a debt settlement program, debt negotiation, arbitration, or debt forgiveness) is a program that is designed to help you save as much money as possible, as quickly as possible, based on your unique financial situation.
 CuraDebt has an in-house performance based debt settlement program.
 This means that if you qualify for this program, you will only pay fees to CuraDebt as each one of your accounts is resolved and you ACCEPT the resolution.
 The program also has integrated creditor defense to maximize the capture of creditor violations which could result in better settlements and/or cash rewards for clients.

 There are many factors that come into play in the debt negotiation process in order to get you the best possible reductions.
 These factors include the age of debt, type of debt, your income, the state you live in, your age, and many other factors.